 Nursing Honors Program

-Provide service-learning experiences that engage students, faculty, and staff with the community to identify and meet community needs and to enhance academic and civic learning.
+Provide research experiences that engage students, faculty, and staff with the community to identify and meet community needs and to enhance academic engagement.

 Acceptance into the Nursing Honors Program requires the student to:

 *BSN, Second Degree BSN, and RN-BSN Mobility students are all eligible for participation in the Nursing Honors Program.

 - Earn a 3.40 GPA in BSN Foundation courses

 - Earn a 3.00 GPA UAB and overall

 - Submit the Honors Program Application Form

 - Be selected by Honors Committee from application, transcript evaluation, and interview

 - Maintenance of a 3.00 GPA (UAB) and a 3.25 GPA in nursing courses through graduation